GitJuski/Linux-servers/h4-GJ(In-progress).md

 ![22](Screenshots/4/22.png)

-Locked the root password.
+Locked the root password (Karvinen 2017).

 ![23](Screenshots/4/23.png)

-Then I disabled the root login by opening the config file with `sudoedit /etc/ssh/sshd_config` and changing a value to no.
+Then I disabled the root login by opening the config file with `sudoedit /etc/ssh/sshd_config` and changing a value to no (Karvinen 2017).

 ![24](Screenshots/4/24.png)